htoor01/htoor01/README.md

 I'm an aspiring Software Engineer looking for new challenges and connections.

 I'm currently a student at Rutgers University studying Computer Science (Major) and Economics (Minor).
-I'm also working on a simple platformer game to test my end-to-end (design to deployment) understanding.
-I'm also working on a few other projects on the side to continuously hone my software development skills.
+In addition to my studies, I'm working on a few other projects on the side to continuously hone my software development skills.
+I'm currently making a simple platformer game to test my end-to-end (design to deployment) skills.
 If you're interested in hearing more, please reach out!

 I'm well-versed in various languages and tools, including Javascript (and Typescript), Python, Java, C++, SQL, MongoDB, Git, Docker, and AWS.
 I'm particularly advanced in Javascript frameworks and libraries (Express.js, Next.js, Node.js, React).
 I've also previously worked with Java (Spring Boot), and Python (NumPy, Pandas, PyGame).